Skip to content

 jule

-If there is enough capacity, it adds to the target slice.
-If there is not enough capacity, it creates a copy of the target slice with enough capacity and adds the new elements and returns the new allocation.
+If there is enough capacity, it adds to the destination slice.
+If there is not enough capacity, it creates a copy of the destination slice with enough capacity and adds the new elements and returns the new allocation.
+For []byte types, variadic strings are allowed, such as: append(bytes, "foo"...)

 jule